NJCrain/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-This repo contains various code challenges from Code Fellows 301 JavaScript course as well as data structures and algorithims challenges from the Code Fellows 401 Java class.
+This repo contains various code challenges from Code Fellows 301 JavaScript course as well as data structures and algorithms challenges from the Code Fellows 401 Java class.

 # 301 JavaScript
 all 301 JavaScript code challenges are within the code challenges/301 [folder](code-challenges/301)